How to choose the best tax regime for freelancers in Italy

 1. Regime Forfettario Minimi (Flat-rate tax regime)

-2. Regime dei Minimi (Simplified tax regime)
+2. Regime Semplificato (Simplified tax regime)

 3. Regime Ordinario (Ordinary tax regime)

-1. Flat tax Regime
+1. Flat-rate tax regime

 The Regime Forfettario, also known as the flat-rate tax regime, refers to a simplified tax regime for self-employed individuals, including freelancers and small business owners.
 It is an Italian term that In English, is often translated as "flat-rate tax regime" for small businesses like sole traders and professionals.
 Under this regime, eligible taxpayers are allowed to pay a fixed rate of taxes each year, based on their type of business activity and their gross income.
 This tax system is designed to reduce the administrative burden and costs associated with the ordinary tax regime, like a reduction in social security contributions and a simplified bookkeeping activity as well as to make it easier for small businesses to comply with tax regulations.
 This flat-tax regime really encourages self-employment.
 However, the Regime Forfettario has certain limitations and restrictions, such as a maximum income threshold and restrictions on deducting certain expenses.
 It is of foremost importance to understand that the tax rate for the Regime Forfettario depends on your business activity.
 Some activities have a lower tax rate, while others have a higher tax rate.
 It is essential to understand how your business activity affects your tax rate in order to choose a regime that offers the best tax rate for your business.